-COMM 3211 MULTIMEDIA EDITING II
+COMM 3211 MULTIMEDIA EDITING II (1 hour)

 This is a continuation of COMM 1111 and will focus on documenting campus events through digital photographs for the yearbook.
 This course will continue to focus on constructing visually dynamic media and furthering field experience with digital photography.
 Students will develop digital images for the recruitment and branding side of the university.
 This course will also require students to submit their work for a photo contest and have their digital photography evaluated outside of the classroom.
 This course is for juniors and seniors.
 This course may be repeated for a maximum of four credit hours.
-Prerequisite: COMM 1111 or permission from Instructor.
+Prerequisite: COMM 1111 or permission of the instructor.

-COMM 3212 YEARBOOK EDITING II
+COMM 3212 YEARBOOK EDITING II (2 hours)

 This is a continuation of COMM 1112 and will focus on completing the yearbook and meeting production deadlines.
 This course will focus on time management, leadership characteristics, editing, shifting, and finalizing of all spreads within the yearbook.
 Students enrolled in this course may be asked to attend outside professional development to understand and manage the publication of the yearbook.
 This course may be repeated for a maximum of eight credit hours.
-Prerequisite: COMM 1112 or permission from Instructor.
+Prerequisite: COMM 1112 or permission of the instructor.

-COMM 3313 INTERCULTURAL COMMUNICATION IN THE GLOBAL WORKPLACE
+COMM 3313 INTERCULTURAL COMMUNICATION IN THE GLOBAL WORKPLACE (3 hours)